NorESMhub/noresm-lsp-input/README.md

 Particularly, parts of the code are heavily inspired by CTSM's [subset_data.py](https://github.com/ESCOMP/CTSM/blob/master/tools/site_and_regional/subset_data.py) tool and other resources provided by NCAR and the CESM hive mind.

+See alo the complete instructions for adding a new site under [docs/howto-add-new-sites.md](https://github.com/NorESMhub/noresm-lsp-input/blob/main/docs/howto-add-new-sites.md)

 ## 1 Instructions